Table of Contents

 Downhill.
 That futon packed down pretty fast, and I kept it for a long time.
 There was a lot of backpacking going on, and it became a fad in The Community to sleep on a backpacker's closed cell foam pad at home.
 To condition you for the real thing, don'tcha know.
 Or remind you.
 Whatever.
 When Doña and I lived together on Walnut Street a few blocks from Mataam Fez our mattress was an ensolite pad.
 Hard fuckin' core.

 Kenmore.
 The futon habit followed me to Seattle like the Ghost of TH Past.
 When I woke up in the wee hours on December 7, 2019 I woke up on a futon.
 It was a scrawny futon, packed down by years of use.
 I was still far enough under TH's spell to believe a spartan bed was virtuous.
 Leela convinced me otherwise.
-We could only communicate via muscle testing; I was in so much pain from my panic attack that body sensing wouldn't work.
+We could only communicate via muscle testing; I was in so much pain from my panic attack that body sensing would not work.
 I finally got the message: I had to buy a used bed on Craigslist.
 That way she could make sure I got the right one.
 I found one in Kenmore that got the thumbs up.
 All I had to do was drive up there and get it.

 Lost.
 But I was getting lost on my way to Fremont.
 I was so disoriented and mentally incapacitated by my panic attack that wasn't a panic attack I got lost between Crown Hill and Fremont.
 Here's the route: